lucacirfeta/dante-gravi-signal-ml/README.md

 | H1       | 2,634   | 5        | **2** (23 + 19 pts) | 0.0%  | 98.2%        |
 | L1       | 4,982   | 6        | **1** (32 pts)      | 0.0%  | 98.4%        |

-Anomalous clusters were identified independently on two detectors with different instrumental noise characteristics.
-Morphological cross-check against the in-domain Gravity Spy O3b reference is in progress (Phase 3.4).
+Anomalous clusters were identified independently on both detectors.
+Morphological cross-check against the in-domain Gravity Spy O3b reference (Phase 3.4, GW150914 validation: Chirp@0.997) shows:

+- **H1 Cluster 1** (23 pts): maps to Low_Frequency_Lines / 1400Ripples (KNOWN)
+- **H1 Cluster 4** (19 pts): 89% AMBIGUOUS between Low_Frequency_Lines and
+  No_Glitch — suggests subtle sub-threshold narrowband activity in O4a
+- **L1 Cluster 4** (32 pts): morphological crosscheck in progress

+No fully novel morphologies were identified in this 48h window.
+The pipeline is validated end-to-end and ready for extended analysis.

 ---